owasikohu/propi-5/README.md

 # propi-5
-Analog modeling synthesizer using Mozzi
+Analog modeling synthesizer with Mozzi running on RP2040